 Aside from the enrichment program and athletic classes, daytime activities are fairly low-key.
-They may include a movie shown in the theater, a dance lesson taught by the gentlemen hosts, lessons by the golf instructor on the putting green (which were very well-attended on my cruise) or a paddle tennis competition.
-Otherwise, passengers are content to spend their cherished days at sea enjoying the public rooms, the extensive open decks or the many lectures on offer throughout the day.
+They may include a movie shown in the theater, a dance lesson taught by the gentlemen hosts, lessons by the golf instructor on the putting green (which were well-attended on our cruise) and a sometimes raucous trivia competition.
+Otherwise, passengers are content to spend days at sea enjoying the public rooms, the extensive open decks or the many lectures offered throughout the day.

 Another area in which Crystal Serenity excels is live music.
 You don't have to be an old fogey to appreciate classical music at teatime, a classical quartet in the atrium, torch songs at cocktail hour in the Palm Court, Broadway show tunes in the Avenue Saloon before and after dinner and fabulously fun karaoke in the intense Pulse Disco.

 One noteworthy improvement is the Sunset Bar at the forward end of the Palm Court.
 It offers gorgeous views over the bow (hence the name) and is rarely crowded.
 It became a favorite watering hole as we sailed out of port.
 Dancing (with gentleman hosts) is popular and takes place there nightly.

 The Crystal Casino, on the way to the Galaxy Lounge, offers a comprehensive range of table games and slots; it's no longer operated by Caesar's Palace.

 The Galaxy Lounge is the ship's main show lounge, used for Broadway-style production shows and headline entertainers, including singers and comedians.
 While larger and more elaborate than the cabaret acts found on smaller luxury ships, the shows are far simpler than what you'll find on larger mega-ships.
 Still, they seem to please Serenity's passengers, who appreciate the option of seeing a show most evenings but who don't need the full glitz and glamor of more extensive productions.